alpha-hack-program/sagemaker-rhoai/README.md

 The simplified flow of the demonstration is as follows:

-1. Train and save the model, scaler and test data as a zip file in an S3 bucket.
+1. Go to [Sagemaker Studio Lab](https://studiolab.sagemaker.aws).
+Train and save the model, scaler and test data as a zip file (**evaluation kit**) in an S3 bucket (start).
-2.
+2. A Camel S3 integration will be triggered every time there's a new **evaluation kit**.
+3.
+4.
+5.
+6.
+7.
+8.
+9.

 # Preparation